Is Debt Consolidation A Good Idea?

 Debt can happen to anyone.
 People often borrow more than they can afford in hopes of a smart investment or making a down payment on a house.
 But this can lead to a never-ending cycle of minimum payments, tanking credit scores, and the need for some kind of debt relief.
 So is consolidating your debt a good idea?
-Let’s talk about it, and find out if debt consolidation is a good idea.
+Let’s talk about it, and find out if a debt consolidation loan is a good idea.

 How Does Overwhelming Debt Happen?